Which city is cheaper, San Francisco or Washington?

 Both San Francisco and Washington during the autumn are popular places to visit.
 Many travelers come to Washington for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Furthermore, many visitors come to San Francisco in the autumn for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Washington is cooler than San Francisco in the autumn.
-The temperature in Washington is usually 60°F (15°C) in October, and San Francisco stays around 63°F (17°C).
+The daily temperature in Washington averages around 60°F (15°C) in October, and San Francisco fluctuates around 63°F (17°C).

 Washington usually gets more rain in October than San Francisco.
 Washington gets 2.9 inches (73 mm) of rain, while San Francisco receives 1.3 inches (33 mm) of rain this time of the year.